storybookjs/aem/README.md

 - make models and component loading automatic (during compile time) (see ComponentLoader and GenericModel)
-- inject clientlibs css and js. using webpack
+- Auto-detect clientlib dependencies and categories

 #### examples / models
 - the real AEM core components have a lot of logic in their model classes.